 Volatility also affects our gross profit.
-Greater volatility typically causes the premium spreads to widen resulting in an increase in the gross profit.
-Product supply constraints during extended periods of higher volatility have historically resulted in a heightening of wider premium spreads resulting in further improvement in the gross profit.
+Although conditions may fluctuate from period to period, greater volatility typically causes the premium spreads to widen resulting in an increase in the gross profit.
+Product supply constraints during extended periods of higher volatility have historically resulted in a heightening of wider premium spreads and increases in gross profit.

 Interest Income.
 The Company enters into secured loans and secured financing structures with its customers under which it charges interest.
 CFC originates loans and acquires loan portfolios that are secured by precious metal bullion and numismatic material owned by the borrowers and held by the Company for the term of the loan.
-Additionally, AMCF acquires certain loans from CFC that are secured by precious metal bullion to meet the collateral requirements of the AMCF Notes.
+Additionally, AMCF acquired certain loans from CFC that were secured by precious metal bullion to meet the collateral requirements of the AMCF Notes.
 Also, the Company offers a number of secured financing options to its customers to finance their precious metals purchases including consignments and other structured inventory finance products whereby the Company earns a fee based on the underlying value of the precious metal ("repurchase arrangements with customers").